Skip to content

 Home staging aims to highlight a property’s features and reduce the emphasis on the negatives.
 Home stagers can also cleverly transform unique and unusual spaces, so prospects can see how they might use the home if they decide to buy it.
 For example, an odd-shaped or small room might be transformed into an office, second living area or kid’s playroom.
 Home staging helps prospective buyers visualize where they might put their own furniture when they move in and can make the property appear more “liveable”.

-There’s no doubt that staging can be an effective way to help sell a property, but it also adds costs and additional risks that brokers and agents need to consider.
+There’s no doubt that staging can make every showing and open house more effective to help sell a property, but it also adds costs and additional risks that brokers and agents need to consider.

 Here’s how real estate licensees can use home staging to boost sales, but also manage the risks . . .